-Once we have received your application form, an appointment will be made for 2 Coordinators to visit and assess the suitability of you and your home to meet the legislative and Scheme requirements.
+If your initial application is assessed as suitable, an appointment will be made for 2 Coordinators to visit you at your home and assess the suitability of you and your home to meet the legislative and Scheme requirements.

 Registration with our Scheme provides: